 - Google Calendar – As the name suggests this is a calendar application that you can use to keep track of assignment due dates or other important dates.
 Like the other Google Apps, you can share calendars, between multiple people.
 One way to use this in your classroom is to create a calendar for each class and then share with all your students.

 Social Media Applications in the Classroom

 - Google Blogger – Blogger is a blog publishing platform that has grown in features over the years.
 You can use blogger in the classroom to teach your students how to publish their own works.
 This can be in the form of assignments on a particular subject or a personal diary for each student.
 You can either create a blog for your class or have each student create their own blog.
-Having them create their own blog, may help them continue to write in the blog even after final grades have rolled and help them continue to improve their writing skills.
+Having them set up their own blog may help them continue to write in the blog even after final grades have rolled and assist them to continue to improve their writing skills.

 Learning Management System with Google Apps

 Many of the applications listed above are a part of the Google Apps for Education suite or GAFE.
 Google has demonstrated many times they are dedicated to improving knowledge throughout the world and GAFE is one of those commitments.
 Schools can create a full-fledged learning management system, using Google apps for education.
 The LMS they have created is termed Google Classroom.
 You can use the Google Classroom application to create free online courses for your students.
 Google classroom uses all of the productivity tools listed above and pulls them together into a single interface that educators can use to deliver online instruction to their students.
 Many educational institutions are using this platform to replace expensive online learning management systems such as Blackboard.
 This educator suite can perform many of the same functions at a fraction of the cost of other learning management systems.
 There is even fabulous free Google Apps training for the suite.
 Educators can take advantage of this free online training to even become a certified Google Apps administrator or Google certified specialist.
 To use Google Classroom, you do need to obtain a google education account at your institution.